Fredrik Rosing Bull: Family

-Fredrik Bull was born in Kristiania (the present-day Oslo) to Dr. Ole Bornemann Bull (1842–1916) and his first wife Marie Cathrine Lund (1843–1884).
+Fredrik Bull was born in Kristiania (the present-day Oslo) to Ole Bornemann Bull (1842–1916) and his first wife Marie Cathrine Lund (1843–1884).
 Dr. Ole Bull was a renowned eye doctor.
 He collaborated with Gerhard Armauer Hansen who discovered Mycobacterium leprae, the causative agent of leprosy, while investigating the effects of leprosy on the eyes.
 He is also known for having developed a method to determine the degree of sensation of color.

 Fredrik was raised in a large family.
 He was the eighth of fifteen children.
 The Bull family had a passion for technology and science: all of Fredrik's older brothers were engineers.
 His brother Anders Henrik Bull is known for his studies in wireless radiotelegraphy.

 Education

-Fredrik Rosing Bull began his studies in civil engineering at the reputable Technical School of Kristiania in 1904 and graduated in 1907.
-He scored some of the best marks of class.
+Fredrik Rosing Bull began his studies in civil engineering at the reputable Technical School of Kristiania (now Oslo ingeniørhøgskole) in 1904 and graduated in 1907.
+He scored some of the best marks in class.

 Storebrand

 In 1916 he was hired as a technical inspector at the insurance company Storebrand where he came into contact with the tabulating machines of those days.

-The punched cards and the tabulating machines were initially developed by the U.S. engineer Herman Hollerith and were used for first time in Norway by Statistics Norway in 1894.
+The punched cards and the tabulating machines were initially developed by US engineer Herman Hollerith and were used for first time in Norway by Statistics Norway in 1894.

 Fredrik Bull was sent abroad to study Hollerith's systems, returning with the conviction that Hollerith's systems were expensive and unstable.
 He was convinced that he could develop a device that was cheaper and more efficient than Hollerith's.
 As a result, Bull convinced his employer, Storebrand, to pay him an advance of $10,000 to develop a new machine.
 The terms of the deal required the advance to be repaid in full if the machine was not successful.

-Bull's plan was to use electromagnetic technology like Hollerith, but with a considerable number of improvements.
+Bull's plan was to use electromagnetic technology like Hollerith, but with many improvements.
 The use of 45 column punched cards enabled the machine to read the information while making contact through the holes.
-This method allowed faster processing of the information.
-The existing machines in use at that time required significant manual intervention to operate.
-Bull made several improvements to automate processing such as standardization of punched-cards and pre-selection.
+This method allowed faster processing of information.
+The machines in use at that time required significant manual intervention to operate.
+Bull made several improvements to automate processing, such as standardization of punched-cards and pre-selection.

 Bull's first machine

-Bull needed almost 2 years to turn his ideas into a finished product.
+Bull needed nearly two years to produce a finished product.
 The machine was presented to the Storebrand directors at his workshop on 12 January 1921 and subsequently purchased for the sum of 20,000 pounds on 21 January 1921.
-The machine was not a success because it was not as efficient, stable and reliable as expected.
-However, it was in operation until 1926.
+The machine was not successful because it was not as efficient, stable and reliable as expected.
+It was operational until 1926.